open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

     --simplify \
 ```

-Description of all arguments:
+### Description of all arguments

 - `config` : The path of a model config file.
 - `checkpoint` : The path of a model checkpoint file.
 - `--output-file`: The path of output ONNX model.
 If not specified, it will be set to `tmp.onnx`.
-- `--input-img` : The path of an input image for tracing and conversion.
+- `--input-img`: The path of an input image for tracing and conversion.
 By default, it will be set to `tests/data/color.jpg`.
 - `--shape`: The height and width of input tensor to the model.
 If not specified, it will be set to `800 1216`.
 - `--mean` : Three mean values for the input image.
 If not specified, it will be set to `123.675 116.28 103.53`.
 - `--std` : Three std values for the input image.
 If not specified, it will be set to `58.395 57.12 57.375`.